Highlights

 How the training works

-The course consists of 91 contact hours for live classes and 109 non-contact hours for self-practice, assignments, and videos via Skype, Zoom, and other available online platforms such as Facebook, Google Meets, and so on whichever works.
+The course consists of 91 contact hours for live classes and 109 non-contact hours for self-practice, assignments, and videos via Zoom and other available online platforms such as Facebook, Google Meets, and so on, whichever works.

 Daily schedule (GMT+5:30)